Matt Olson Player Props: Braves vs. Phillies

 Phillies Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Phillies pitching staff ranks fourth in the league.
+- The 9.6 strikeouts per nine innings put together by the Phillies pitching staff ranks fourth in MLB.

-- The Phillies have a 4.58 team ERA that ranks 23rd across all league pitching staffs.
+- The Phillies have a 4.66 team ERA that ranks 24th among all league pitching staffs.

-- Phillies pitchers combine to allow 48 home runs (one per game), the sixth-fewest in baseball.
+- The Phillies allow the eighth-fewest home runs in baseball (51 total, one per game).

-- In his last appearance on Saturday against the Chicago Cubs, the right-hander threw seven innings, allowing two earned runs while surrendering four hits.
+- In his most recent time out on Sunday against the Chicago Cubs, the right-hander went 5 1/3 scoreless innings while surrendering two hits.

+- In 10 games this season, the 30-year-old has put up an ERA of 5.79, with 8.1 strikeouts per nine innings.
+Opponents are hitting .254 against him.

 © 2023 Data Skrive.
 All rights reserved.